-- The Partnership is a master limited partnership, which at September 30, 2014, had outstanding 57.4 million Common Units (NYSE: "SGU") representing 99.44% limited partner interest in Star Gas Partners, and 0.3 million general partner units, representing 0.56% general partner interest in Star Gas Partners.
-The general partner of the Partnership is Kestrel Heat, LLC, a Delaware limited liability company ("Kestrel Heat" or the "general partner").
+- The Partnership is a master limited partnership, which at September 30, 2015, had outstanding 57.3 million Common Units (NYSE: "SGU"), representing 99.43% limited partner interest in Star Gas Partners, and 0.3 million general partner units, representing 0.57% general partner interest in Star Gas Partners.
+The general partner of the Partnership is Kestrel Heat, LLC, a Delaware limited liability company ("Kestrel Heat").
 The Board of Directors of Kestrel Heat (the "Board") is appointed by its sole member, Kestrel Energy Partners, LLC, a Delaware limited liability company ("Kestrel"). - The Partnership owns 100% of Star Acquisitions, Inc. ("SA"), a Minnesota corporation that owns 100% of Petro Holdings, Inc. ("Petro").
 SA and its subsidiaries are subject to Federal and state corporate income taxes.
 The Partnership's operations are conducted through Petro and its subsidiaries.
-Petro is a Northeast and Mid-Atlantic region retail distributor of home heating oil and propane that at September 30, 2014, served approximately 444,000 full-service residential and commercial home heating oil and propane customers.
-Petro also sold diesel fuel, gasoline and home heating oil to approximately 68,000 customers on a delivery only basis.
-In addition, Petro installed, maintained, and repaired heating and air conditioning equipment for its customers, and provided ancillary home services, including home security and plumbing, to approximately 22,000 customers. - Star Gas Finance Company ("SGFC") is a 100% owned subsidiary of the Partnership.
-SGFC serves as the co-issuer, jointly and severally with the Partnership, of its \$125 million principal amount of 8.875% Senior Notes outstanding at September 30, 2014, due 2017.
-SGFC and the Partnership are dependent on distributions, including inter-company interest payments from its subsidiaries, to service the debt issued by SGFC and the Partnership.
-The distributions from these subsidiaries are not guaranteed and are subject to certain loan restrictions.
-SGFC has nominal assets and conducts no business operations.
+Petro is primarily a Northeast, Central and Southeast region retail distributor of home heating oil and propane that at September 30, 2015, served approximately 458,000 full-service residential and commercial home heating oil and propane customers.
+Petro also sold diesel fuel, gasoline and home heating oil to approximately 76,000 customers on a delivery only basis.
+In addition, Petro installed, maintained, and repaired heating and air conditioning equipment for its customers and provided ancillary home services, including home security and plumbing, to approximately 25,000 customers. - Petroleum Heat and Power Co., Inc. ("PH&P") is a 100% owned subsidiary of the Partnership.
+Petro is the borrower and the Partnership is the guarantor of the third amended and restated credit agreement's \$100 million five-year senior secured term loan and the \$300 million (\$450 million during the heating season of December through April of each year) revolving credit facility, both due July 30, 2020.
 (See Note 11-Long-Term Debt and Bank Facility Borrowings)